 In the normal course of business, the Company is exposed to credit risk from its customers.
-The Company has three customers whose sales were 31.5%, 28.6%, and 15.0% of its production sales for the twelve months ending December 31, 2016.
-A substantial portion of the Company's accounts receivables are with large customers in the automotive, truck and industrial sectors and are subject to normal industry credit risks.
-The level of accounts receivable that was past due as at December 31, 2016 are part of normal payment patterns within the industry and the allowance for doubtful accounts is less than 0.50% of total trade receivables for all periods and movements in the current year are minimal.
+The Company has three customers whose sales were 32.5%, 28.1%, and 14.9% of its production sales for the year ended December 31, 2017 (December 31, 2016 - 31.5%, 28.6% and 15.0%).
+A substantial portion of the Company's trade receivables are with large customers in the automotive, truck and industrial sectors and are subject to normal industry credit risks.
+The trade accounts receivable that were past due as at December 31, 2017 are part of the normal payment pattern within the industry and the allowance for doubtful accounts is less than 0.50% of total trade receivables for all periods and movements in the current year are minimal.